 How long does it take to write a blog post with Frase.io?

-Following the workflow in this tutorial, a complete 1,500-word SEO-optimized blog post takes approximately 45-75 minutes from keyword to publish-ready draft.
-The research and brief phases add time compared to a simple AI writer but the SEO optimization is built in — you don’t need a separate tool.
+Following the workflow in this tutorial, a complete 1,500-word SEO-optimized blog post takes approximately 45-75 minutes from keyword to publish-ready draft — including a citation verification pass.
+The research and brief phases add time compared to a simple AI writer, but the SEO optimization is built in.
+Plan 5–6 minutes for the Write step itself; the rest is research, briefing, editing, and verification.

 Can I use Frase.io without knowing SEO?